-- Reversing or inhibiting the carcinogenic process through lifestyle or environmental modifications (UV or occupational exposures, changes to diet, changes to physical activity) - Behavioral interventions including the use of social media or texting - Pharmacologic (chemopreventive) or immunologic approaches - Molecular, genetic or imaging (including endoscopic) techniques - Approaches using innovative technologies, including social media, health trackers or artificial intelligence to study topics such as how to overcome barriers to screening or to reduce disparities in screening
+Examples of methodology: immunologic, molecular, genetic or imaging (including endoscopic) techniques.
+Approaches using innovative technologies, including social media, health trackers or artificial intelligence, to study topics such as how to overcome barriers to screening or to reduce disparities in screening.